 Landslides refer to the sudden sliding down of a mass of soil or rocks from hill slopes.
 Landslides are a common occurrence in parts of NRGB, especially in areas with loose and fractured rocks and soil.
-The Himalayan regions of NRGB are considered particularly prone to landslides, averaging about 2 per km and with annual soil loss of about 2500 tonnes/km [MHA, 2011].
+The Himalayan regions of NRGB are considered particularly prone to landslides, averaging about 2 per km2 and with annual soil loss of about 2500 tonnes/km2 [MHA, 2011].
 The localized effects of landslides could perhaps be ignored in the overall ecosystem if they were sporadic.
 But their frequency and average soil loss are indications of the significant areal impact on the ecosystem.
-Moreover, at times they also cause damming of rivers [Sundriyal et al., 2007], leading to potentially major downstream floods when the dam breaks under mounting water pressure from the impounded water.
+Moreover, at times they also cause damming of rivers [Sundrival et al., 2007], leading to potentially major downstream floods when the dam breaks under mounting water pressure from the impounded water.

 The Himalayan mountains being relatively young and geo-dynamically active than older mountain formations in India, landslides and landslips are partly natural - being caused by heavy rainfall on geologically fragile slopes.
-But a study in the Garhwal Himalayas found evidence to suggest that about 2/3rd of the landslides are initiated or accelerated by anthropogenic activity "primarily via the undercutting and removal of the toe of slopes for the cutting of roads and paths" [Barnard et al., 2001].
+But a study in the Garhwal Himalayas found evidence to suggest that about 2/3rd of the landslides are initiated or accelerated by anthropogenic activity "primarily via the undercutting and germs and pests can be harmful for individual species, they can play a positive role in maintaining ecosystem balance. removal of the toe of slopes for the cutting of roads and paths" [Barnard et al., 2001].
 The impact of road constructions has also been noted by other observers.
 Thus, a survey of landslides in the aftermath of heavy precipitation in September 2010 in the Alaknanda river valley revealed "large scale slope destabilization along the roads where widening work was in process ... (and) around 300 landslides of various dimensions riddled NH-58 (the national highway along the Alaknanda river)" [Sati et al., 2011].
 Apart from unsafe and increased road construction, the authors also identified increasing deforestation and urban built-up areas on unsafe slopes as other major reasons for hill slope failures that caused landslides in the Alaknanda valley.
 It is also worth noting that in the wake of an unprecedented rainfall event in mid-June 2013 in the Upper Ganga basin that caused major floods and landslides in the region, the Indian Space Research Organization identified 2,395 landslides in the basin.
 In this case too, the major anthropogenic reasons for the landslides were attributed to large-scale deforestation, shoddy road building and illegal constructions [Chopra, 2014].